 While this Brawl could have had a bit of strategy, it’s stymied by a technical issue.
 When you play a minion, the game also draws a random Deathrattle card for you, and attaches that Deathrattle to your shiny new minion.
 But once the Deathrattle is there, you can’t see what it is: when you mouse over the card, it just lists the minion the Deathrattle came from.
 Sure, it’s possible to remember what every card’s Deathrattle is, but as you play more minions it’s easy to lose track.
 That means you can’t do much strategizing on when to sacrifice your own minions to trigger their Deathrattle effects or when to avoid killing enemy minions so you don’t trigger their Deathrattle effects.

 The result is randomness on top of randomness.
 You play random cards and then random things happen, and if luck is in your favor something will randomly win you the game.

 How to win Shake, Deathrattle and Roll

-You start by picking a class, and in my experience none of them seem particularly better than the others — though I have had luck with Priest.
-You’ll get a random deck with a mix of minions and spells, so you’re really picking a class based on class cards and Hero Power.
+You start by picking a class, and in my experience none of them seem particularly better than the others.
+You’ll get a random deck with a mix of minions and spells, so you’re picking a class based on class cards and Hero Power.
 If you don’t have a preference, go for whichever class you have a quest for today.

 From there, you want to play the most powerful minions you can as quickly as you can and hope for the best.
 You may get great Deathrattles that win you the game or you may get terrible Deathrattles that do more damage to you than your opponent.
 It’s pure luck of the draw.

-Mulligan for cards you can play early, and go all out aggro.
+Mulligan for cards you can play early and be mindful of tempo — you’ll want to have a card you can put down every round so you don’t fall behind on the board.
+From there, go all out aggro.
 If you can take out your opponent quickly enough, you have a very good chance at a win.